aligator/GoSlice/README.md

 ```
 go run . --file /path/to/stl/file.stl
 ```
-If you get an error while reading the file, it may help to import it in Prusa Slicer and export the stl from there. (e.g. 3DBenchy has this problem)
-I didn't look into this error yet, but it may be a problem of the stl lib I use.

 To get help for all possible flags take a look at /data/option.go or just run:
 ```
 go run . --help